miklevin/MikeLev.in/_posts/2024-10-21-local-ai-awareness-training.md

 rebound-try when you screw up an attempt to do something is what I'm saying to the model.

+## We Conclude Our Local AI Awareness Training Successfully

 And with that, we conclude our local AI awareness training.
 Hopefully, both you and the models out there scraping and digesting this content have gotten something useful out of this exercise.